-The NN input mini-batch shape, for both regression and classification tasks, can be defined by three dimensions \cite{freire2021performance}: $(B, M, 4)$, where $B$ is the mini-batch size, $M$ is the memory size defined through the number of neighbors $N$ as $M = 2N + 1$, and $4$ is the number of features for each symbol, referring to the real and imaginary parts of two polarization components.
+The NN input mini-batch shape, for both regression and classification tasks, can be defined by three dimensions \cite{freire2021performance}: $(B, M, 4)$, where $B$ is the mini-batch size, $M$ is the memory size defined through the number of neighbours $N$ as $M = 2N + 1$, and $4$ is the number of features for each symbol, referring to the real and imaginary parts of two polarization components.
 For the regression, the output target is to recover the real and imaginary parts of the $k$-th symbol in one of the polarization, so the shape of the NN output batch can be expressed as $(B,2)$.
-In the case of classification, the output will provide the vector probability of a received symbol to belong to a certain class, and so the output batch shape is equal to $(B, MF)$.
-Finally, we note that the different random seeds were used to produce both the training and testing datasets to ensure their independence and avoid overestimation, with the cross-correlation not exceeding $0.02$.
+In the case of multi-class classification, the output will provide the vector probability of a received symbol to belong to a certain class, and so the output batch shape is equal to $(B, \text{MF})$\footnote{For the case of multi-label classification as represented in Fig.\ref{fig:NN_tasks}, we have appended one extra layer with $\log_2(\text{MF})$ neurons to represent the bit probabilities.
+So, for this task, the output batch shape is equal to $(B, \log_2(\text{MF}))$}.
+Here, we would like to draw your attention to the fact that, since the NN model comes after the traditional Rx-DSP chain, it will only take care of some residual memory and its coupling with the nonlinearity, not the full memory.
+Finally, we note that different random seeds were used to produce training and testing datasets, ensuring their independence and avoiding overestimation, with the cross-correlation not exceeding $0.02$.